SiddikMulla/React-noita/README.md

 - `react-ticketing-server/`: Contains the backend code.

 ## Getting Started
+Fork The Repository or

-1. Clone this repository to your local machine:
+Clone this repository to your local machine:
 `git clone <https://github.com/SiddikMulla/React-noita.git>`

 ## Frontend